MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-introduction.md

 **Why can’t I update the value as part of my check-in?**

 You can only update values in manual metrics.
-If a goal value is connected to data, you can't update it manually.
+If a metric value is connected to data, you can't update it manually.
 The data is pulled directly from the report and is updated as often as the dataset refreshes.

 **How often do metrics update in the scorecard?**

 Metrics only update as often as the data updates in the dataset.
 We support connecting via import, live connection, and DirectQuery.
 Additionally, we take snapshots of the metrics data at a maximum daily cadence, and always retain the last updated value for a given day.
 The snapshots are always available in the underlying dataset we create, which you can then build content on top of.

-**I changed the tracking cycle of my goal.
+**I changed the tracking cycle of my metric.
 Why does the data still look the same?**

 Changing the tracking cycle only changes the trend that you see below your value/target area.
-Changing this setting doesn't impact refreshes on the data or when your data is updated in the goals.
+Changing this setting doesn't impact refreshes on the data or when your data is updated in the metrics.

 **Why don’t I see the Power BI workspace I’m looking for when I create a scorecard?**